Student-Centered Coaching for Schools, Districts, and Educational Organizations

-With a focus on Student-Centered Coaching, we provide schools, districts, and educational organizations with the tools and practices they need to ensure that coaching impacts teaching practice and student learning.
-Student-Centered Coaching introduces a new way of looking at and delivering school-based coaching that puts the needs of students’ front-and-center.
-By focusing coaching on specific goals for student learning, rather than on changing or fixing teachers, a coach can navigate directly towards a measurable impact and increased student achievement.
+Diane Sweeney Consulting supports the implementation of Student-Centered Coaching in K-12 schools.
+Student-Centered Coaching introduces a new way of delivering instructional coaching that puts the needs of students’ front-and-center.
+By focusing coaching on goals for student learning, rather than on fixing teachers, an instructional coach can directly impact instructional practice and student achievement.

 A consultant from our team will work with your school, district, or organization to support the implementation of Student-Centered Coaching.
 All consulting services are customized to meet the needs of our clients.

 A series of online courses that can be self-paced or taught by a consultant from our team.
 Follow the link below for more information or to preview courses.

 We host institutes, conferences, and workshops throughout the U.S. and beyond.
 This is an opportunity to learn more about Student-Centered Coaching alongside other dedicated educators.

 Explore tools, templates, online courses, and videos to learn more about how to implement Student-Centered Coaching.
 Follow our blog to stay updated on our newest thinking.

 Recent Blog Posts